-I’ve created a salmon version that soaks up that delicious sauce in a magnificent way.
-If you want to skip the fish and meat try this version: Ravioli Piccata with Mushroom Asparagus (Easy).
+I’ve created a salmon version that soaks up that delicious sauce magnificently.
+If you want to skip the fish and meat, try Ravioli Piccata with Mushroom Asparagus (Easy).

 Why I love this recipe

 BEST Salmon Piccata (Lemon Butter Caper Sauce)- I love salty capers!
 This buttery lemon sauce is a great way to serve up fresh salmon.
 It makes a delicious meal that is ready with little time.
-I make this recipe in one pan and it makes for easy clean-up as well!
+I make this recipe in one pan, which makes for easy clean-up!

 - Simple Ingredients